The mission of Hope House, Inc. is to respond to needs in the community

 Hope House, a non-denominational agency, was the first in the area to utilize professional staff in a program for people recovering from alcohol and substance addictions.
 Hope House has evolved into a nationally recognized, multi-service agency providing a range of high quality, community based treatment services.

-Hope House is an intensive, full-immersion therapy program, caring for adult patients in the Hope House Bette Center, teens in an Adolescent Residence, mothers-in-recovery at the Women and Children's Center…all supported by an Outpatient Clinic and a Community Services staff.
+Hope House is an intensive, full-immersion therapy program, caring for adult males in the Hope House Bette Center, teens in the Hubbard Center Adolescent Residences, adult women and mothers-in-recovery at the Women and Children's Center… all supported by an Outpatient Clinic and a Community Services staff.